Romance, mystery and magic, with a touch of spine-tingling suspense …

 Two of her favourite places in the world are the Wicklow Mountains in Ireland and the coast of South Devon, both great influences on her writing.

-A former journalist, Adrienne runs her own PR practice, whilst writing novels, poems and short stories in her spare time.
+A former journalist, Adrienne ran her own PR practice for over 30 years, writing novels, poems and short stories in her spare time.
+From 2025 she decided it was time to take on what she considers the best job in the whole world, a fulltime author.

-And although being a novelist has always been her destiny, she still harbours a burning ambition to one day be a Bond girl!
+And although being a novelist has always been her destiny, she still harbours a burning ambition to be a Bond girl!

 Award-Winning Romantic Suspense